Ways to Volunteer

 3. Contact your local ISU Extension office to find out about local opportunities.

-4. Complete Iowa State University Extension’s Child Protection and Safety Policy (CPSP) process, including a background screening.
+4. Complete Iowa State University Extension’s Child Protection and Safety Policy (CPSP) process, including a background screening and agree to the Code of Conduct for Iowa 4-H Volunteers.

 5. Attend a local/state training.